Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Heterogeneity and the power of a sensitivity analysis in IV studies

+In each simulation, $n_S$ and $n_{NS}$ observations are drawn from the distribution (\ref{eq:gen2}), with parameters $(\lambda_{S}, \sigma^2_S)$ and $(\lambda_{NS}, \sigma^2_{NS})$ and with $\epsilon_i$ normally distributed.
+After drawing the samples, we conduct a sensitivity analysis at $\Gamma$, and record whether or not we correctly reject the null of zero effect ratio for each subgroup.
+We proceed with $n_S=200, 1000, 2000$, $10,000$ and $n_{NS} = n_S/8$ over a range of $\Gamma$ values.
+We run 10,000 simulations for each setting.
+Through this simulation, we highlight the different roles that sample size plays for inference assuming no hidden bias ($\Gamma=1$) and in a sensitivity analysis.
 Figure \ref{fig:power} presents the results of the simulation study.
 Each plot shows the performance of the sensitivity analyses in the septic and non-septic subgroups, varying $n_S$ while maintaining $n_S/n_{NS} = 8$.
 For instance, the upper-left panel shows the performance in a sensitivity analysis as a function of $\Gamma$ with $n_S = 200$, and $n_{NS} = 25$.
 Assuming no hidden bias ($\Gamma=1$), the test in the septic subgroup has higher power as $\lambda_S > \lambda_{NS}$ and $\sigma^2_{NS}/n_{NS} \approx \sigma^2_{S}/n_S$.
 As $\Gamma$ increases, we see that despite the smaller effect size the test in the non-septic subgroup begins to outperform that in the septic group, owing to the fact that $\sigma^2_{NS} < \sigma^2_S$.
 As $n_S$ increases with $n_S/n_{NS}$ fixed, we see that the larger sample size in the septic-group provides a smaller and smaller benefit.
 In sufficiently large samples, at $\Gamma=1$ the tests in both subgroups reject the null of no effect ratio with near certainty.
-As $\Gamma$ increases in this regime, the performance of the tests in both subgroups are dictated to a larger and larger degree by the respective design sensitivities: $\tilde{\Gamma}_{S} = 1.65$, and $\tilde{\Gamma}_{NS} = 2.33$.
-This highlights the importance of reduced heterogeneity of responses within pairs for increasing robustness to hidden bias, echoing the findings of \citet{Rosenbaum:2005b}.
+As $\Gamma$ increases in this larger sample regime, the power functions of the tests in both subgroups converge to step functions, with changepoints at $\Gamma=1.91$ for the non-septic group and $\Gamma=1.47$ for the septic group.
+These values are the \textit{design sensitivities} \citep{Rosenbaum:2004b} for these two generative models: asymptotically a test of no effect will reject with probability zero when $\Gamma$ is above the design sensitivity and one below it; see the web-based supporting material for a formula for the design sensitivities along with a numerical evaluation of the impact of compliance on design sensitivity in IV designs.
+Overall, the comparative performance between the septic and non-septic subgroups highlights the importance of reduced heterogeneity of responses within pairs for increasing robustness \citep{Rosenbaum:2005b}.